or call us on

 When you bring your car to MOT City for air con servicing and recharge, we will remove any remaining refrigerant from your car’s air con system before replacing it with new refrigerant and lubricant.
 We will also perform a vacuum test to make sure that there is no damage to the system such as cracks which could allow the gas to leak.

 Car air conditioning requires regular servicing to ensure it is working efficiently and ready to use at any time.
-Car air con also needs to be recharged regularly as otherwise it can begin to work intermittently, or to blow out only warm air.
+Car air con also needs to be recharged regularly as otherwise it can begin to only work intermittently, or to blow out only warm air.

 Your car’s air conditioning does more than just cool the air during hot weather; it can also help to filter out pollutants and bacteria in the air.
-Over time air con systems can become less efficient, especially when not used regularly.
+Over time car air con systems can become less efficient, especially when not used regularly.

 If your car air conditioning doesn’t always work, or is only blowing out warm air, it probably needs to be recharged.
 You may also experience unpleasant smells coming through the air conditioning.
 Car air con that is not recharged regularly become less effective and have to work harder to produce cool air which can put more strain on your engine and use more fuel.